Johnny Weir: 2010–2013

-Weir competed at small competitions and qualifying events in order to be eligible to compete at the 2013 U.S. Nationals.
+Weir competed at small competitions and qualifying events to be eligible to compete at the 2013 U.S. Nationals.
 He competed at the 2012 Finlandia Trophy, attempting a quadruple jump in both his short program and free skate for the first time, and coming in fourth place overall.
 In his short program, he stumbled on his opening quadruple toe jump, which was downgraded, but successfully completed his triple Axel and triple lutz-double toe combination, and earned level-four scores for his flying camel spin.
 He was in fourth place after the short program, earning 69.03 points.
 He later told reporters that he was nervous, that his legs felt stiff, and that the competition was the hardest thing he had done in his career.
 He also had boot problems to overcome, but felt that he had done well.
 He came in sixth place in the free skate, earning 132.39 points; he earned 201.42 points overall.

 Weir's two Grand Prix slots were the Rostelecom Cup and Trophée Bompard in Paris.
 At Rostelecom, he withdrew after the short program after re-aggravating his ACL, which he had injured a month earlier in practice during a fall.
 He made several mistakes, finished in 10th place, and decided that he was not in good enough physical condition to participate in the free skate.
 A few days later, he announced that he would withdraw from Trophée Bompard due to a hip injury, putting his comeback attempt on hold.
 He also did not compete at the 2013 U.S. Nationals, but still hoped to make the U.S. Olympic team in 2014.

 Weir did not register for a qualifying event that would have made him eligible for the 2014 U.S. Nationals, ending his bid to compete in Sochi.
 He was not eligible for a bye into Nationals because he did not place in the top five at the 2013 Nationals or medaled at the 2010 Olympics or 2013 World Championships.
 The Associated Press conjectured that it likely marked the end of Weir's amateur figure skating career.
 In October 2013, he retired from competition and joined NBC as a figure skating analyst at the Sochi Olympics.